tprasadtp/ubuntu-post-install/README.md

 ## To-Do

 - [ ] Create a script chain to execute other scripts once all the tasks are complete.
-[In Progress]
-- [ ] Gsettings and dotfiles [Almost done, will add to repo soon]
+- [ ] Gsettings and dotfiles
 - [ ] Option to upload log file to pastebin
-- [ ] Fork and add Open SUSE support [In Progress]
+- [ ] Fork and add Open SUSE support
-- [ ] Send an mail/some other notification after tasks are complete.
-Helpful if you are using ssh (as of now this has low priority)
+- [ ] Send an e-mail/notification (Slack?
+Hipchat?
+Hangouts Chat?) after tasks are complete.
+Helpful if you are using ssh.

 ## CI and Testing